gallagelpi/final_project_cfds/README.md

  ## Scaling Guidelines

-The library follows a **modular design pattern** where **abstract base classes** are used to extend each part of the library.
+The library should follow a **modular design pattern** where **abstract base classes** to extend each part of the library.
 This README includes concrete examples from the current codebase.

 ## How to Contribute (Abstract-Class First)